ivorscott/blog2/content/posts/2020-04-14-the-ultimate-go-and-react-development-setup-with-docker-part-3.md

 ## Step 6) Run unit and integration tests

-In addition to unit tests, the integration tests setup a temporary postgres database with the testcontainers-go library.
-Under the hood testcontainers uses Docker programmatically.
+Integration tests run in addition to unit tests.
+During integration tests, a temporary Docker container is programtically created for Postgres, then automatically destroyed after tests run.
+Under the hood the integration tests make use of the [testcontainers-go](https://github.com/testcontainers/testcontainers-go).

 ```bash
 cd api